reem-shaikh/70DaysOfCode/main/15-01/readme.md

 - user agent is a peice of software which connects the humans to the server
 - there are user agents other than browser
-eg: Siri, Google home, amazon home
+> eg: Siri, Google home, amazon home

 8. CONNECT - when were sending a very heavy file you need to create a tunnel to the server using connect, for the resource
-9. TRACE - Its used for debugging and tracing the path to the server.
+9. TRACE - Its used for debugging and tracing the path from client to the server.
 - it returns a string of different IP's

 > Difference between PUT and POST?
 Both are used for inserting data to the server
-1. If you have ID of the data, use PUT
+1. If you have ID of the data, use PUT, use PUT to update content
-2. If you dont have ID of data, use POST (in this case server will create the index)
+2. If you dont have ID of data, use POST, use POST to create content

-We'll be sending fetch requests using these HTTP request methods:
+We'll be sending fetch requests using these HTTP request methods.

+Any network request user makes will be seen in the network tab in developer tools

+#### Http response status:
+404: status not found
+200: sattus found

 ### Unsplash API Image generator
 1. create an account and accept all terms, you will get these keys